 AEEP will fund conservation practices that protect water quality, ensure water conservation, and address air quality issues.
 All projects where the primary focus is renewable energy or energy conservation would need to apply to the Massachusetts Ag-Energy Grant Program .

-Some examples of conservation practices eligible for funding include manure waste storage, irrigation efficiency, water control structures, pesticide storage facilities, and fencing to keep livestock out of a water resource.
+Some examples of eligible projects for funding include manure waste storage, irrigation efficiency, water control structures, pesticide storage, and fencing to keep livestock out of a water resource.

 Eligibility and Applying